-Any such project requires the approval of the Executive of Finance prior to any commitment being entered into.
+Any such project requires the approval of the Chief Financial Operations Officer prior to any commitment being entered into.
 Such approval shall be dependent upon the Partnerships Team being able to demonstrate that eligible matching funds are available and that the project is financially viable by the application of the College's costing and pricing policy.

-Individual applications for funds in excess of £500,000 shall be the subject of a report by the Executive of Finance to the CEO/Principal who will recommend to the governing body for approval, which will set out, amongst other things, the potential risks generated by the project.
+Individual applications for funds in excess of £500,000 shall be the subject of a report by the Chief Financial Operations Officer to the CEO/Principal who will recommend to the governing body for approval, which will set out, amongst other things, the potential risks generated by the project.